Updated: Jan 10

-Today's blog post is all about the often spoken about "Season of Singleness".
+Today's blog post is all about the "Season of Singleness".
+Some people love to speak about it, some people don't.
 Many people struggle during their season of singleness.
 Through the periods of loneliness to the constant questions of ‘why are you still single?’.
 But being single does not have to be a negative thing.
 A period of singleness can be a blessing, depending on how you spend your time during this season and how you perceive it.
 If you are in this season of your life, use this time to seek God, discover your purpose and do things that you enjoy doing.
 Use this season to work towards becoming a better version of yourself (i.e. Personal Development) and who God created you to be (i.e. Purpose).

 Some people are called to a life of singleness, but this blog post will only focus on being called to a SEASON of singleness!